Exclusive: Smithfield's China bidders plan Hong Kong IPO after deal - sources

-SINGAPORE/HONG KONG China's Shuanghui International Holdings, which has agreed to buy U.S. pork producer Smithfield Foods Inc. for $4.7 billion, plans to list the combined company in Hong Kong after completing the takeover, people with knowledge of the matter told Reuters.
+SINGAPORE/HONG KONG China's Shuanghui International Holdings, which has agreed to buy U.S. pork producer Smithfield Foods Inc. for $4.7 billion (3.1 billion pounds), plans to list the combined company in Hong Kong after completing the takeover, people with knowledge of the matter told Reuters.

 A Hong Kong IPO, valued at around $4 billion, would allow the merged group to trade in a market that would place a higher valuation on the stock than the U.S. or other exchanges, the sources said.